ibm-cloud-docs/security-compliance/collector-customer.md

 {: shortdesc}

 ## Before you begin
 {: #before-collector}

-Before you get started, be sure that you have the required level of access to view and manage collectors.
+Before you get started, be sure that you have the level of access that is necessary to view and manage collectors.
 To administer collectors, you need the [**Editor** platform role or higher](/docs/security-compliance?topic=security-compliance-access-management).

 ### Verifying installation requirements
 {: #before-collector-verify}

 To manually install a collector, you must have access to a server.
-That server must have the following minimum configuration requirements depending on the type of machine that you are using.
+That server must have the following minimum configuration requirements that are based on the type of machine that you are using.

 | Machine type | Minimum requirement |
 |:-------------|:--------------------|